 English Teams in This Year’s Europa League

 The top four went to the Champions League, and Leicester City in 5th went to the Europa League.
-Arsenal joined them for winning the FA Cup.
-Since Man City won the League Cup and had already qualified elsewhere, their spot went to the next team in the table, Tottenham.
+West Ham joined them for the 2021-22 season based on Manchester City winning the FA Cup, but they qualified for the Champions League.

 Europa League Structure